 - Business engagement was undertaken through surveys, 1 to 1 meetings, sector based focus groups and presentations. .

 The feasibility report was published in September 2019.
 A copy of the report can be found in the "Reports" quicklinks at the bottom of the home page

 Areas that have an integrated tourism Destination Management Plan (DMP) are able to maximise the economic potential of their tourism economy.
 Tourism is important locally, estimated to be worth almost half a billion pounds to Herefordshire's economy and supporting 9% of the county's employment.
 The latest published data for Herefordshire indicates there are more than 5 million visitors per year, though over 80% of these were day visitors only, rather than staying overnight.

 There is significant scope to grow the tourism economy, by encouraging people to stay longer and by attracting more visitors.
 Herefordshire lacked a contemporary Destination Management Plan (DMP) and writing a county-wide DMP was deemed a priority by the Marches Local Enterprise Partnership (MLEP).
 Funding to support this was allocated under the Growth Programme of the Rural Development Programme for England (RDPE).
 Brightspace, on behalf of Herefordshire's Sustainable Food and Tourism Partnership, submitted a successful proposal.

 You can download the Destination Plan for Rural Herefordshire documents below:

-- Convenes the Herefordshire Sustainable Food and Tourism Partnership, which provides strategic oversight for the local tourism economy.
+- Convened the Herefordshire Sustainable Food and Tourism Partnership, which provides strategic oversight for the local tourism economy.
 The Partnership comprises local tourism associations, Visit Herefordshire, independent consultants and strategically important organisations such as Herefordshire Council, the Duchy of Cornwall and the National Farmers Union.